 United States Supreme Court Overturns Quill Physical Presence Standard – Online Retailers Beware

-On June 21, 2018, the United States Supreme Court decided South Dakota v.
+On June 21, 2018, the United States Supreme Court issued its decision in South Dakota v.
 Wayfair, Inc., 585 U.S. __ (2018).
 In a 5-4 decision, the Court found in favor of the State of South Dakota and overturned their prior holdings in Quill Corp. v.
 North Dakota, 504 U.S. 298 (1992) and National Bellas Hess, Inc. v.
 Department of Revenue of Illinois, 386 U.S. 753 (1967), which required an out-of-state seller to have a “physical presence” to establish nexus with the taxing jurisdiction.

 In an opinion written by Justice Anthony Kennedy in which Justices Clarence Thomas, Ruth Bader Ginsburg, Samuel Alito and Neil Gorsuch joined, the Court moved towards a “virtual presence” standard for out-of-state sellers, as opposed to a physical presence standard, a change from the last 26 years.